 High Life & Stanley

-This rainy weather was like being home in Blighty! but we soldiered on an took the Big Bus to Stanley to have a look around (Phil loves the Big Bus Tours yes they are super cheesy, but you get to see all the sights and get your bearings) Getting there proved to be most interesting part, because leaving Hong Kong we travelled along tall fly over roads that went right past hundreds of enormously tall and thin blocks of flats.
+This rainy weather was like being home in Blighty! but we soldiered on an took the Big Bus to Stanley to have a look around (Phil loves the Big Bus Tours yes they are super cheesy, but you get to see all the sights and get your bearings).
+Getting there proved to be most interesting part, because leaving Hong Kong we travelled along tall fly over roads that went right past hundreds of enormously tall and thin blocks of flats.
 Despite pouring with rain, it was a fascinating insight to high life living passing really close to these tower blocks.

-It was such an incredible sight, literally hundreds of small homes all back to back, utilising every piece of space.
+They are such an incredible sight, literally hundreds of small homes all back to back, utilising every piece of space.
 They may look ugly on first sight, but the whole collection has an urban charm about them painted in different colours.
 It’s clear there is a severe shortage of land which makes Hong Kong the world’s most expensive city to buy a home, but despite the appearance, Hong Kong isn’t the most densely populated city in the world.

 Over in Stanley, their market seemed to offer better quality clothes than the ones in Kowloon, and clothes were cheap.
-There were also plenty of arts & crafts gifts too, so perfect if you are buying presents to take home, but we defiantly preferred the tech stuff, crappy tourist fakes and atmosphere of night markets in Kowloon, yes we’re that classy!
+There were also plenty of arts & crafts gifts too, so perfect if you are buying presents to take home, but we definitely preferred the tech stuff, crappy tourist fakes and atmosphere of night markets in Kowloon, yes we’re that classy!